-Promescent makes several water and silicone based lubricants that are safe to use with latex condoms
+Promescent makes several water-based, and silicone-based lubricants that are safe to use with latex condoms

-Using a water based lubricant can help reduce friction and in turn reduce the risk of an infection.
-You will also want to check the ingredients as some lubes contain glycerin or sorbital which may be a cause for concern.
+Using a water-based lubricant can help reduce friction and, in turn, reduce the risk of infection.
+You will also want to check the ingredients as some lubes contain glycerin or sorbitol, which may be a cause for concern.

-Yes, lubes do have an expiration date which can range from 1-3 years according to the FDA.
+Yes, lubes do have an expiration date which can range from 1 to 3 years, according to the FDA.

-When you scan the long list of sex lubricants available today, you’ll find lubes for almost every possible purpose, personality, or need.
+When you scan the long list of sex lubricants available today, you’ll find a lube for almost every possible purpose, personality, or need.

 Lubes for certain toys, lubes specifically for anal sex, vagina-friendly lubes, flavored lubes—the list goes on and on.
 Of course, having so much variety in lube is a luxury unique to the modern world.